jeffpamer/mixinsPost/post.md

 Mixin(ViewOne, alertsOne, alertsTwo);
 ```

-Now we can have our mixins be either functions or objects.
+Now our mixins can be either functions or objects.
 In this case, the
 function is actually checking to see if the `_alert` method exists on the views
 prototype beforehand.
-If it does exist we make a new method which is simply the
+If it does exist, we make a new method that is simply the
 composition of the old method with the new method.
-Now when `_alert` is called,
+Now, when `_alert` is called,
 first `oldAlert` executes and then the new `_alert` executes.
-In this fashion
+In this fashion,
 the mixins are responsible for perserving methods (or not) if they desire.

 ## Third Attempt

-Now, lets extend this concept a bit further.
+Now, let's extend this concept a bit further.
 What if we wanted our alert mixin
 to automatically pop up the alert one second after the view is initialized?
 With
-our current pattern, we would need to bake that timmer aspect into the
+our current pattern, we would need to bake that timer aspect into the
-individual view as follows.
+individual view as follows:

 ```javascript
 var ViewOne = Backbone.View.extend({